REG: Cyclists have bled us white, the bastards. They don’t pay road tax, they run red lights. And what have they ever given us in return?

 When railways took off from the 1840s, the coaching trade died, leaving roads almost unused and in poor condition.
 Cyclists were the first vehicle operators in a generation to go on long journeys, town to town.
 Cyclists helped save many roads from being grubbed up.

 Rural roads were unsurfaced and would be the colour of the local stone.
 Many 19th century authors waxed lyrical about the varied and beautiful colours of British roads.

 Cycling organisations, such as Cyclists’ Touring Club in the UK and League of American Wheelmen (LAW) in the US, lobbied county surveyors and politicians to build better roads.
 The US Good Roads movement, set up by LAW, was highly influential.
 LAW once had the then US president turn up at its annual general meeting.

-The CTC created the Roads Improvement Association in 1885 and, in 1886, organised the first ever Roads Conference in Britain.
+The CTC created the Roads Improvement Association in 1886 and, in the same year, organised the first ever Roads Conference in Britain.
 With patronage – and cash – from aristocrats and royals, the CTC published pamphlets on road design and how to create better road surfaces.
 County surveyors took this on board (some were CTC members) and started to improve local roads.

 By the early 1900s most British motorists had forgotten about the debt they owed to prehistoric track builders, the Romans, turnpike trusts, John McAdam, Thomas Telford and bicyclists.
 Before even one road had been built with motorcars in mind, motorists assumed the mantle of overlords of the road.